hyperledger/fabric/docs/source/pluggable_endorsement_and_validation.rst

 custom endorsement and validation as a Golang plugin by adding another property under the ``name`` called ``library``.

-For example, if we have custom endorsement and validation logic that represents state-based endorsement which is implemented as a plugin, we would have the following entries in the configuration in ``core.yaml``:
+For example, if we have custom endorsement and validation logic which is implemented as a plugin, we would have the following entries in the configuration in ``core.yaml``:

 .. code-block:: YAML